 Dr. Mike Bechtle shows you how to stop letting your fears of rejection, criticism, invisibility, or inadequacy drive your actions and start rebuilding your sense of self-worth from the inside out.
 When you do, you’ll discover that what you once thought of as a struggle is one of your greatest strengths.

-Are you a people pleaser and have trouble saying no?
-Are you tortured by the idea that someone might not like you?
-These books will help you to stop people-pleasing.
+If you are a people pleaser and have trouble saying no, and are frequently tortured by the idea that someone might not like you, these books will help you to stop people-pleasing.
 Grab yourself a copy!